ikn/dunsumday/README.md

 Run `make`, `make install`.
 The makefile respects the `prefix`, `DESTDIR`, etc. arguments.
 To uninstall, run `make uninstall`.  `make clean` and `make distclean` are also supported.

+# Development

+- `make dev` to build a development build
+- `make dev-doc` to build library docs